 - Detailed job requirements

-- Enough information for an applicant to assess if they’re right for the role before they apply
+- Enough information for an applicant to assess their fit before applying

-- Specific instructions to weed out applicants who didn’t thoroughly read the description
+- Specific instructions that filter out anyone who didn’t read carefully

 How to Create a Successful Work Environment

-If you plan to outsource graphic design to someone you’ve never met and may never meet in person, trust is essential.
-That’s why you need to set up the right infrastructure for communication and stability.
+If you plan to outsource graphic design to someone you’ve never met and may never meet in person, trust is everything.
+That means building the right infrastructure for communication and consistency from day one.

-Graphic design is an industry full of fleeting, unrewarding freelance gigs.
+Graphic design is an industry full of short-term, undervalued freelance work.
 If you want a committed design team, you need to show them that you’re committed to them.
-Set up onboarding, walk them through what your business does, be available when they need you and create a regular schedule for success.
+Set up proper onboarding, walk them through what your business does, be available when they need you, and establish a regular communication rhythm.

 The Modern Way to Outsource: Unlimited Graphic Design

-Every year, new solutions are helping companies work more efficiently.
-Today, rather than hiring their own outsourced graphic designers, many top brands pursue an even simpler solution: unlimited graphic design services.
+Every year, new solutions help companies work more efficiently.
+In 2026, rather than managing their own outsourced designers directly, many top brands are turning to a simpler approach: unlimited graphic design services.

-- Simple pricing: You don’t have to worry about time, workload, and other factors affecting the cost for great designs.
-Pay the same price every month and get all the designs your business needs.
+- Simple pricing: Pay the same flat rate every month and get all the designs your business needs, with no time tracking or per-project billing surprises.

-- 1-2 day turnaround: With dozens of graphic designers on the team, you can rest easy knowing that your project always gets top priority.
+- 1-2 day turnaround: With a full team behind every request, your project always gets top priority.

-- Money back guarantee: If you’re not satisfied with Penji’s service in the first 30 days, you can get your money back and keep all the designs that are already completed.
+- Money-back guarantee: If you’re not satisfied with Penji’s service in the first 30 days, you can get your money back and keep all the completed designs.

 Unlimited Graphic Design Results